It’s a pandemic. Conservation areas have never been so important.

 We kept things going so our visitors could keep going, too.
 Now, we hope you'll return the favour and keep our conservation lands going for years to come.

 A small donation to the Rideau Valley Conservation Foundation goes a long way towards maintaining natural areas across the watershed and keeping conservation areas running for everyone to enjoy.
-The Steve Simmering Conservation Lands Endowment Fund covers annual maintenance costs for 1,250 acres of conservation lands across the watershed.
-Donate today - for the sake of tomorrow: https://www.canadahelps.org/en/dn/11994
+The Steve Simmering Conservation Land Endowment Fund covers annual maintenance costs for more than 6,765 acres of conservation lands across the watershed.
+Donate today - for the sake of tomorrow: https://www.canadahelps.org/en/dn/m/63940

 Thank you for your support during these truly wild times.
 Stay safe, and happy trails!